OSGeo/grass/doc/howto_release.md

 git log --max-count=5
 ```

-Create an annotated tag (a lightweight tag is okay too, but there is more metadata
+Create an annotated tag (a lightweight tag is okay too, but there is more
-stored for annotated tags including a date; message is suggested by the version script):
+metadata stored for annotated tags including a date; message is suggested
+by the `update_version.py` script, see above):

 ```bash
 echo $VERSION